tanmay-vig/eda-projects/ott-and-job-posting-eda/readme.md

 # To run this file
-You need to to combine the job posting data dataset into into manually, I split it up for uploading purpose. <br>
+You need to to combine the job posting data dataset manually, I split it up for uploading purpose. <br>